Zora Folley: Title Shot

 It was not until March 22, 1967, aged 36, that he faced world heavyweight champion Muhammad Ali.
 Before their fight, Ali joked that Folley was such a nice man that it posed a real problem because he could not possibly get mad at him.
 Folley was one of the first to call the champion by his Muslim name instead of Cassius Clay.
 Ali stated he respected Folley and was nervous before the match.
 Folley was the last man to face Ali before Ali's three-year exile from boxing in 1967.
 Folley was knocked out in the 7th round.
 Folley fought for three more years afterward before being knocked out by Mac Foster in 1970.

 Personal life

-Folley served as a member of the Chandler City Council, and raised a family of nine children with his wife Joella (1933-2011).
+Folley served as a member of the Chandler City Council, and raised a family of nine children with his wife Joella (1933–2011).

-In mysterious circumstances, Folley suffered severe head injuries in a motel swimming pool while visiting a friend in Tucson, Arizona on July 8, 1972, and died at the age of 41 in a local hospital shortly afterwards.
-The death was officially ruled to be accidental, but conspiracy theories regarding it persist.
+Folley suffered severe head injuries in a motel swimming pool while visiting a friend in Tucson, Arizona on July 8, 1972, and died at the age of 41 in a local hospital shortly afterwards.
+His death was considered mysterious and subject to conspiracy theories until Marshall Terrill, a former reporter for The East Valley Tribune, tracked down official documents and an eyewitness in 2014.
+These sources revealed Folley had checked in at the motel under an alias with a longtime paramour.
+Intoxicated, he dove into the pool after it had closed, and hit his head on a concrete partition.

 Folley's body was buried in the City of Mesa Cemetery, Mesa, Arizona.

 The city of Chandler dedicated Zora Folley Memorial Park in his honor.

+A biography, Zora Folley: The Distinguished Life and Mysterious Death of a Gentleman Boxer, was published in 2017.